CIDgravity/CIDgravity-X/README.md

 # Requirements
 1. Get a CIDgravity account : https://cidgravity.com
 2. Depending of your setup :
+        - Boost : deploy CIDgravity Connector on the boost node server
         - Monolitic lotus : deploy CIDgravity Connector on your miner only (if you don't know what is split store, you probably run a Monolitic lotus)
         - Split Store lotus : deploy CID gravity Connector on all markets node instead of the miner
 3. Set your get-ask prices to 0 and size to the widest range :
+        1. Boost : using the boost UI
+        2. Lotus :
 ```
 lotus-miner storage-deals set-ask --price 0 --verified-price 0 --min-piece-size 256 --max-piece-size MINER_SEC_SIZE
 ```